Rosemary Essential Oil*

 Botanical Name: Rosmarinus officinalis, ct. verbenon

-Extraction Method: Steam distillation from leaves (organically grown but not certified)
+Extraction Method: Steam distillation from leaves (certified organic by our supplier)

 Shelf Life: 4 years in proper storage conditions